emmje/Group-Gamma-Chatbot/Notebooks/UPDATE_INTENTS.md

 2. Run it again: `python3 chatbot_zeroshot.py`

 ### For Streamlit Web Interface:
-1. Click the **"🔄 Reload Intents"** button in the sidebar, OR
+1. Click the **"Reload Intents"** button in the sidebar, OR
 2. Stop Streamlit (press `Ctrl+C`) and restart: `streamlit run app.py`

 ## What You Can Change

 You can modify `intents.json` to:
-- ✅ Add new intents (new tags)
+-  Add new intents (new tags)
-- ✅ Add new patterns to existing intents
+-  Add new patterns to existing intents
-- ✅ Add new responses to existing intents
+-  Add new responses to existing intents
-- ✅ Modify existing responses
+-  Modify existing responses
-- ✅ Remove intents
+-  Remove intents

 ## Example: Adding a New Intent